dmstr/yii2-filefly-module/README.md

 **ActiveRecord: FileflyHashmap**
 - uses `dmstr\db\traits\ActiveRecordAccessTrait` with `$activeAccessTrait = false`
-- access checks will be done foreach permission type explicitly, `hasPermission($action)`
+- access checks will be done for each permission type explicitly, `hasPermission($action)`
 - uses a `pathValidator` rule to ensure the `path` syntax on active record operations

 #### Roles